 Don’t use the same password everywhere

 Yet another general security tip.
-Don’t use the same password on all of your accounts.
+Don’t use the same password on all of your online accounts.
 That’s just you making the hacker’s job easy.
 Switch it up and use different secure passwords on your accounts.

 Update your software